Goddhi/Deployed-Minecraft-Game-Server-on-Compute-Engine/README.md

-# Deploying Minecraft Game Server on Compute Engine
+# Deployed Minecraft Game Server on Compute Engine

 ### Overview
 - The Minecraft server software will run on a Compute Engine instance.